 - After we deliver our final report to you, we can provide you with a quotation to actually mark-out the graves on the ground.
 The graves are marked out with spray paint and vinyl flooring.
 This temporary measure allows the cemetery to create permanent markers for the graves (most cemeteries opt to place concrete blocks on the graves).

 - For cemeteries in Victoria, we are required under Section 131 and Section 132 of the Heritage Act 1995 to research the history of the cemetery and report our findings to Heritage Victoria.
 These rules apply to anyone searching for unmarked graves anywhere in Victoria (although we are aware that many of our competitors do not do this).
 This report is due for submission to Heritage Victoria within twelve months from the completion of all on-site work, and is done in the months after the survey itself.
-This report is not usually provided to the client, but will be made available upon request.
+This report is not usually provided to the client, but will be made available upon request at no extra cost.

 It is important to note that we do not mark-out the location of unmarked graves until step 7 in the above list.